To compile SpectMorph, the usual

 then the instruments should go to

-When built with BEAST support, SpectMorph has its own BEAST plugin.
-Since BEAST is modular, it comes as an oscillator.
-So you can build your own instrument network with SpectMorph generating the sound, and use the other components from BEAST, like the amplifier and ADSR envelope.
+Since BEAST is modular, the SpectMorph plugin comes as an oscillator.
+So you can build your own instrument network with SpectMorph generating the sound, and combine SpectMorph with the other components from BEAST.

 The smjack program is a fully functional JACK Client using SpectMorph.
 You need to connect midi input and audio output (for instance with using QJackCtl).